Quantum Functions

 input

-may be used to specify input-only and output-only quantum parameters respectively.
-Note that direction modifiers cannot be used with classical or function parameters.
+may be used to specify whether a quantum parameter is input-only or output-only.
+Note that direction modifiers cannot be used with classical or function parameters. - The mutability modifiers

 Statements can do one of the following: